Susana-Gutierrez/loteria/README.md

 A web application for all users who want to have a good time playing a game similar to bingo.

 Loteria Mexicana is part of the culture and identity of Mexicans.
 Growing up in Mexico, I spent a lot of time with my family and friends playing this game on summer evenings or on rainy days.
 Loteria reminds me of my childhood and I wanted to share a little bit of my culture with all users that want to have fun.
-I also created this game to continue playing online with my love ones even in the distance.
+I also created this game to continue playing online with my loved ones even in the distance.

 ## Technologies Used